The beginner’s guide to website content optimization

-Optimizing your web pages and on-site content for search engines will help you drive more traffic, improve your reputation, increase brand awareness and make your business more discoverable.
+Optimizing your web pages and on-site content for search engines will help you drive more traffic, improve your reputation, and increase brand awareness.
 But, to generate leads, acquire new customers and create opportunities, when visitors land on your website, they need to be making a conversion.

 So, how can marketers ensure their content is also designed with conversion-rate optimization in mind?
 The more relevant your content is to your audience, the more likely they are to engage.
 Consider creating different content for the different groups that make up your wider audience, use campaign-specific landing pages and embrace technology to support your strategy.

 According to Smarter HQ, 72% of consumers only engage with marketing messages that are customized to their specific interests.
 And, a Monetate report discovered that conversion-rates can as much as double thanks to an increase in personalization.
 Host a mixture of free content, like educational blog posts and videos, and gated content like downloadable eBooks and webinars.
 Load your pages with personalized calls-to-action, display CTAs above the fold and make it as easy as possible for visitors to get in touch.
 Try using SEO and CRO together alongside a personalized content strategy for the most impactful results.